loopbackio/loopback.io/pages/en/lb3/HasOne-relations.md

 Once you define the hasOne relation, LoopBack automatically adds a method with the relation name to the declaring model class's prototype.
 For example: `supplier.prototype.account(...)`.

+The relation can return a promise by calling the get() method on the relation property.

 <table>
   <tbody>
     <tr>